Every year, I hang up the same advent calendar that my best friend Jamie made me in high school more than 20 years ago.

-Nearly a third of females in the UK have at some point been unable to afford sanitary wear and have had to miss school or work, according to the campaign group, Bloody Good Period.
+Prior to the Crisis, a third of females in the UK have at some point been unable to afford sanitary wear and have missed school or work as a result, according to the campaign group, Bloody Good Period.

 With this in mind, we will be picking up a few boxes each time we go shopping and will add it to the box.